kyle-tennison/notes/lecture notes/CS-1371 (matlab)/class intro.md

 - `./` division
 - `.^` exponentiation

-> you need to include the `.` prefix to prevent matlab from using matrix operations.
+> You need to include the `.` prefix to prevent MATLAB from using matrix operations.

-Variable names follow the same rules as python and most other languages.
+Variable names follow the same rules as Python and most other languages.

 ## Functions

 ### Function Header

-The syntax for a matlab function is:
+The syntax for a MATLAB function is:
 ```matlab
 function out = myFunction(arg1, arg2)
 	out = arg1 + arg2;